Phytolacca americana

 NCNE: FACU

-Flowers/fruits June to October.
+Flowers June to October.

-Flowers greenish-white in long racemes, racemes droop when fruiting.
+Flowers greenish-white in long racemes, racemes droop when fruiting

-Fruit juicy berries of dark purple on drooping racemes.
+Fruit juicy berries of dark purple on drooping racemes

 G-rank: G5 (Secure)